whitefusionhq/ellisflutes_site/src/_world_flutes/bamboo.md

 <details markdown="1">
   <summary markdown="1">

-### Bamboo Essential Flutes
+### Transverse Flutes

   </summary>

-These bamboo versions play the diatonic major scale and are suitable for many types of folk music, including Irish Traditional Music and related styles.
+Most of these bamboo versions play the diatonic major scale and are suitable for many types of folk music, including Irish Traditional Music and related styles.
 They are made from bamboo that exhibits a natural taper in the bore and therefore have a naturally superior tuning balance and response.
-The lip plates are also made from bamboo, though they are colored black with non-toxic India ink.
+The lip plates are also made from bamboo, though they are tinted with a dye.

+I also make what I call *meditation flutes* that feature different scales and playing characteristics.
 </details>

 <details-preamble></details-preamble>